evise01/calculator-neumorphic/README.md

 <img src="https://i.ibb.co/rQxdc0P/Calculator.png" width="300px"/>

-This is a Neomorphic calculator that does the simple math operations with just two numbers.
+This is a Neumorphic calculator that does the simple math operations with just two numbers.
 You can also switch between dark and light mode.

 # Getting Started with Create React App